bluewitch/dwulf-manifesto/README.md

 You don't have to understand how the computer works; you just need to know how to work with it.

 ## First Principles
-- Code primitives in JavaScript, Python, and Rust.
+- Code primitives and first principles in JavaScript, Python, and Rust.
+- A clear understanding of the algorthm and code base.
+- Git fluency (all common  comands)
+- Linux fluency with administration of NixOS, Ubuntu, Kali

 ## The Hard Stuff
+- Adroid devices, Mobile
-- Hardware devices, Raspberry Pi.
+- Hardware devices, Microprocessors, Raspberry Pi.
+- Drone devices, DJI

 ## Meta Machines
+- Optimized configurations (aliases, BASH)
+- Libraries/frameworks: GraphQL, REST, gRPC
-- Libraries/frameworks, Git, Docker, Kubernetes, GraphQL.
+- Containers: Docker, Kubernetes.

-## Blockchain/Crypto
+## Blockchain/Crypto (Avado Metal)
-- Self-custody crypto wallets, exchanges, mining, nodes.
+- Self-custody crypto wallets,
+- Running DeFi exchanges
+- Running Validators
+- Running Coallators
+- Running Nodes

 ## Health
 - Diet, exercise, and sleep.